Lipen/discrete-math-course/typst/lec-boolean-algebra.typ

   ],
 )

-== Quine-McCluskey: Phase 1 Overview
+== Quine-McCluskey Algorithm

-The algorithm has two phases:
+The Q-M algorithm has two phases:

 #grid(
   columns: 2,